-The nominee or supervisor is required to provide certain information about the time spent on the case, free of charge, upon request by specified persons.
+In any case where the nominee or supervisor is appointed on or after 1 April 2005 he must provide certain information about the time spent on the case, free of charge, upon request by specified persons.
 The persons entitled to ask for this information are -

-- any creditor; - where the arrangement relates to a company, any director or member of that company; and - where the arrangement relates to an individual, that individual.
+- any creditor in the case; - where the arrangement relates to a company, any director or contributory of that company; and

+• where the arrangement relates to an individual, that individual.